-Another sessions related SDK API enables setting the minimum time, that can lapse between two app launches, for them to be counted separately.
+Another session related SDK API enables setting the minimum time, that can lapse between two app launches, for them to be counted separately.

-By default, AppsFlyer enforces a 5 second rule, i.e. at least 5 seconds must lapse between 2 app launches to count as separate 2 sessions.
+By default, AppsFlyer enforces a five-second rule, i.e. at least 5 seconds must elapse between 2 app launches to count as separate 2 sessions.
 The API allows setting the minimum required time between sessions.

-1. Fighting Fraud - fraudsters have learned over time that launching apps several times is indicative of real users, and started using this to their advantages.
+- Fighting Fraud - fraudsters have learned over time that launching apps several times is indicative of real users, and started using this to their advantage.
 Setting the minimum time between sessions to 60 seconds or more can help with fighting fraudsters, as it takes them much longer to fake separate sessions.

 - Consolidating sessions - sometimes users are forced to stop using your app for a short while, e.g. getting a short phone call in the middle of a game.
 In this case, since the app comes back from the background, a new session is counted.
 The app owner may wish to treat these two sessions as a single session.
 Setting the minimum time between sessions to 90 seconds or more can consolidate these double sessions to single sessions.